 Figure 6.1.2-1: Authentication and authorization between EEC hosted in the roaming UE and ECS

+It is assumed that UE(EEC) and ECS have selected the GBA with TLS as the authentication mechanism.

 Step 0.
 UE is registered in the home network.
 UE obtains B-TID from BSF in the home network during the GBA procedure.
 By regarding the ECS as the NAF, according to 3GPP TS 33.220 [X], UE can calculate Ks_NAF, Ks_int_NAF, and Ks_ext_NAF based on NAF ID of the ECS.
 UE selects one of them as the KECS.
 And UE can derive KEEC-ECS based on KECS and EEC ID.
 KEEC-ECS can be derived using KDF that is defined in Annex B of 3GPP TS 33.220 [6], where EEC ID is served as the input parameter and KECS is served as key that is utilized to derive KEEC-ECS.

 Step 1.
 EEC sends provisioning request to the ECS.
 The provisioning request includes B-TID, encrypted EEC ID, and key indicator, where EEC ID is encrypted by KECS.
 Key indicator is a string (e.g., ‘Ks_int_NAF’) that is utilized to indicate the key type that is served as the KECS.
 EEC may also send GPSI to ECS via the provisioning request.
 MAC-I is the Message Authentication Code that is employed to protect the integrity of B-TID, encrypted EEC ID, GPSI (if provided), and key indicator.
 MAC-I can be built on Annex D of 3GPP TS 33.501 [7], where KECS is served as the integrity key.